Transcendence and normality of complex numbers via Hurwitz continued fractions: Introduction

 \item The set of Hurwitz normal numbers is classified in the third level of the Borel hierarchy.

-\item We construct a family of transcendental complex numbers with bounded partial quotients.\\ \end{enumerate}
+\item We construct a family of transcendental complex numbers with bounded partial quotients. \end{enumerate}

 The structure of the paper is as follows.
 First, in Section \ref{Section:Notation}, we establish notation and conventions.
-In Section \ref{SECTION:HCF}, we introduce the basic definitions on Hurwitz continued fractions, we discuss the classification of cylinders and prototype sets, and we give some basic results.
-In Section \ref{SECTION:PFTHM1} we prove Theorem \ref{TEO:01} and state the algorithm without proof.
+In Section \ref{SECTION:HCF}, we introduce the basic definitions of Hurwitz continued fractions, we discuss the classification of cylinders and prototype sets, and we give some basic results.
+In Section \ref{SECTION:PFTHM1} we prove Theorem \ref{TEO:01} and state without proof Proposition \ref{LEM:ALGORITHM}, our main technical result.
 Section \ref{SECTION:PROOF-BOREL-HIERARCHY} starts with some basic notions on Borel Hierarchy and the feeble-specification property.
-Afterward, we show Theorem \ref{TE:RightFeebleSpec} and then Theorem \ref{TEO:Nrm:Pi30:Comp} (which implies Theorem \ref{TEO:02}).
+Later, we show Theorem \ref{TE:RightFeebleSpec} and then Theorem \ref{TEO:Nrm:Pi30:Comp} (which implies Theorem \ref{TEO:02}).
 In Section \ref{SECTION:TRANSCENDENTAL} we show Theorem \ref{TEO:TransComplexNums}.
-Lastly, Section \ref{SECTION:PFALGORITHM} contains the proof of the algorithm we use to show Theorem \ref{TEO:01}.
+Lastly, Section \ref{SECTION:PFALGORITHM} contains the proof of Proposition \ref{LEM:ALGORITHM}.

-\textbf{Acknowledgements.} Research by F. García-Ramos was funded by the Grant: U1U/W16/ NO/01.03 of the Strategic Excellence Initiative program of the Jagiellonian University.
-Research by G. González Robert was partially funded by CONAHCyT through the program \textit{Estancias posdoctorales por México}.
-Both G. González Robert and M. Hussain were funded by the ARC Discovery Project 200100994.